trsonic/sapetool/README.md

 - Configuration of the listening test app will be done automatically based on the DAW session structure.
 - Launch the mobile user interface app.
 - Conduct the test and save the results into a text file.

+**References**

+[1] *ITU-R, “BS.1534-3: Method for the subjective assessment of intermediate quality levels of coding systems,” 2015.*

+[2] *Thresh, L., Armstrong, C., and Kearney, G., “A Direct Comparison of Localization Performance When Using First, Third, and Fifth Ambisonics Order for Real Loudspeaker and Virtual Loudspeaker Rendering,” in Audio Engineering Society Convention 143, Audio Engineering Society, 2017.*

+[3] *juce.com, github.com/WeAreROLI/JUCE/*